-On July 13, 2020, the Company announced that it has received a recommendation from the independent DMC to consider stopping the global Phase III OPTIMA Study of ThermoDox[®] in combination with RFA for the treatment of HCC, or primary liver cancer.
+On July 13, 2020, the Company announced that it has received a recommendation from the independent DMC to consider stopping the global Phase III OPTIMA Study of ThermoDox® in combination with RFA for the treatment of HCC, or primary liver cancer.
 The recommendation was made following the second pre-planned interim safety and efficacy analysis by the DMC on July 9, 2020.
 The DMC's analysis found that the pre-specified boundary for stopping the trial for futility of 0.900 was crossed with an actual value of 0.903.
 The Company followed the advice of the DMC and considered its options to either stop the study or continue to follow patients after a thorough review of the data, and an evaluation of the probability of success.
 On February 11, 2021, the Company issued a letter to shareholders stating that the Company was notifying all clinical sites to discontinue following patients in the OPTIMA Study.

 During 2020, 2019 and 2018, the Company submitted applications to sell a portion of the Company's State of New Jersey net operating losses as part of the Technology Business Tax Certificate Program sponsored by The New Jersey Economic Development Authority.
 Under the program, emerging biotechnology companies with unused NOLs and unused research and development credits are allowed to sell these benefits to other New Jersey-based companies.
 In 2018 and 2019, the Company sold NOLs totaling \$13 million receiving net proceeds of \$12.2 million.
 In June 2020 and as updated in September 2020, the Company filed an application with the New Jersey Economic Development Authority to sell substantially all of its remaining State of New Jersey net operating losses totaling \$2.0 million available under the program.
-On February 12, 2021, the New Jersey Economic Development Authority approved the full amount of the Company's application.
-In February of 2021, the Company entered into an agreement to sell the net operating losses from the 2020 application and the Company received net proceeds of approximately \$1.85 million on May 10, 2021.
+On February 12, 2021, the New Jersey Economic Development Authority approved the full amount of the Company received net proceeds of approximately \$1.85 million on May 10, 2021.
 During 2021, the New Jersey State Legislature increased the maximum lifetime benefit per company from \$15 million to \$20 million, which will allow the Company to participate in this innovative funding program in future years.
+On June 16, 2021, the Company filed another application to sell approximately \$1.6 million of net operating losses during 2021 and expects to receive up to approximately \$1.4 million under the current year program.